UnGuZartex/Blockr/Documentation/UseCases.md

 ### Main Success Scenario
 1. The user moves the mouse cursor over a block in the Palette, then presses the left mouse key, then moves the mouse cursor to the Program Area with the block visually following the cursor, and then releases the left mouse key.
 2. The system adds a new block of the same type to the Program Area at the position of the mouse.
-3. The system decrements the amount of blocks which still can be used.
+3. The system decreases the amount of blocks which still can be used.
 4. The system adds a new block of the same type to the Palette.

 ### Extensions